 The Gifted Education Advisory Council (GEAC) is a good source of information about the Quest program, especially from the perspective of parents.
-GEAC holds monthly general meetings, has a parent representative at each Quest school and maintains a GEAC Facebook page.
+GEAC holds monthly general meetings, provides parent information and support and maintains a GEAC Facebook page.

-For applicants in grades two through seven, report card grades are part of the application screening process.
-Private school students should submit report cards and scores for the standardized tests administered at the private school.
-If the school does not give report cards, contact the Accelerated Programs Office for a Report Card Supplement.
-Have your child’s current teacher complete the form and return it to the Accelerated Programs office before the application period closes.
-All application materials must be submitted by the deadline.
+For applicants in grades four to seven, standardized test scores are a part of the screening and identification process.
+Private school students should submit report cards and scores for the standardized tests administered at their private school.
+If the school does not give report cards and/or standardized tests, please submit a letter from your child's school on school letterhead stating that the school does not administer any standardized tests.

 Appeals will not be considered for illness.
-Please email email@example.com before the test begins if your child is going to miss a scheduled test due to a documented illness.
-Students who are not feeling well on the date of the original test are given one opportunity to test on the makeup date.
+Please email email@example.com before the test begins if your child is going to miss a scheduled test due to illness.
+Students who are not feeling well on the date of the original test are given one opportunity to test on the makeup date within the assessment window.
 Only one makeup date will be scheduled for each test.
 The district sets the date for that makeup test.
 Applications for students who miss a regularly scheduled test and the makeup test will be closed.